warroyo/flux-tmc-multitenant/README.md

 The platform admin repo has the following directories

-* clustergroups - this contains directories with Flux config for each group.
+* **clustergroups** - this contains directories with Flux config for each group.
 This is where the base bootstrap config lives.
 This is used when initially configuring a cluster group's `Kustomization` in TMC.
 Everything is initiated from here.
-* clusters - this contains directories with Flux config for each cluster.
+* **clusters** - this contains directories with Flux config for each cluster.
 This is what will hold each clusters base configuration that gets boostrapped from the cluster group.
-* infrastructure - contains Flux config to install common infra tools used by multiple clusters.
+* **infrastructure** - contains Flux config to install common infra tools used by multiple clusters.
+* **apps** - contains all of the app configs that will be installed per cluster or clustergroup
-* apps -
+* **bootstrap** - bootstrap credential yaml template
+* **tmc** - contains all of the tmc yaml for creating tmc objects

 The tenant repo has the following directories

-* clusters -  this has a directory for each cluster. this will be the reference point for the tenants configured in the platform admin repo.
+* **clusters** -  this has a directory for each cluster. this will be the reference point for the tenants configured in the platform admin repo.
 This is used as a bootstrap for the tenant to configure their own kustomizations.
-* clusters/<clustername>/namespaces - this nested directory is where tenants place thier namespace yaml for namespace self service.
+* **clusters/<clustername>/namespaces** - this nested directory is where tenants place thier namespace yaml for namespace self service.

 ## Initial Setup
 These steps walk through a somewhat opinionated way of organzing things.
 This is not the only way of doing it and is just an example.
 Also for any infrastructure created it's advised that this be automated rather than being done by hand, n this example we will use the cli for everything we can.
 If you already have existing infra, it's not necessary to create new clusters etc. just use those.
 Also for the purpose of this setup we will assume that we have a platform team and 3 tenants.
 Those tenants are all within the same product group but are different app teams. our product group name is Iris, so we will have a setup where each team gets a workspace in TMC and k8s clusters will be grouped by environment into cluster groups, each product group in this case will have a cluster(s) per environment.
 Our three dev teams will be called iris-green, iris-red, iris-blue.

+### Explaining the Infra-Ops cluster

+In the next few section it will refer to an "infra-ops" cluster.
+This cluster is not something that tenants will deploy onto.
+This cluster is used by platform admins to run thier workloads for mgmt purposes. specifically in this case it is used to run the [tmc-controller](https://github.com/warroyo/metacontrollers/tree/main/tmc-controller) this is a metacontroller that is used for creating TMC namespaces.
+This allows for self service management of namespaces in TMC with gitops.